 Strong labour market organizations contribute positively to the development of democratic societies.
 With the support from their members, they can contribute to public debate and influence legislation within policy areas like trade, social security, gender equality, health and education.

-The LO/FTF Council, the Confederation of Danish Industry, and 3F each work to support sister organizations in taking part in social dialogue and negotiations at both bipartite and tripartite levels.
+The Danish Trade Union Development Agency, the Confederation of Danish Industry, and 3F each work to support sister organizations in taking part in social dialogue and negotiations at both bipartite and tripartite levels.